-IMPORTANT: It is especially important that all charger internal components be kept clean and dry, and all electrical connections tightened.
+IMPORTANT: It is especially important that all charger internal components be kept clean and dry, and all electrical connections tightened as instructed in the Maintenance chapter of this manual.
 Replace any precautionary or instruction label that cannot be easily read.